frankdb/react100-vstda/README.md

-# React 100 San Diego Top Spots
+# React 100 VSTDA

-This project is a simple React app that lists the top spots in San Diego through accessing an API.
-You visit the URL at: https://react100-san-diego-top-spots-apfyk6bnf.now.sh
+This project is a simple React app that .
+You visit the URL at:

 ## Getting Started